 From ATI Chennai IT and ITES Wiki

-- The ATI group of institutions occupy prime locations in various large cities making them easily accessible to the citizenry at large.
+- The NSTI group of institutions occupy prime locations in various large cities making them easily accessible to the citizenry at large.

 - Central Government spends huge monies on upkeep, salaries, capex in these institutions keeping them relevant, sustained and stable.